 - When the butter is melted and begins to bubble, add the flour and stir with a wooden spatula ,spoon or heat resistant rubber scraper.
 This is called a roux.
 Stir it until thoroughly mixed and let it bubble for about a minute.
 That will cook out the flour flavor.

 - Then, as you keep stirring, pour a steady stream of the milk/cream mixture.
 Keep stirring until the gravy thickens.
-It should coat your spatula or spoon, when it’s ready.
+It should coat your spatula or, when it’s ready.
 If at any point it starts boiling, turn the heat lower.
 This gravy cooks up really quickly.

 - Season with salt and pepper, to taste.